Modular quantizations of Lie algebras of Cartan type $H$ via Drinfeld Twists: Quantizations of vertical type for Lie bialgebras of Cartan type

-(iii) \ We can consider the modular reduction process for the quantizations of $U(\mathbf{H}^+)[[t]]$ arising from those products of some pairwise different and mutually commutative basic Drinfel'd twists.
-We will then get lots of new families of noncommutative and noncocommutative Hopf algebras of dimension $p^{p^{2n}-1}$ with indeterminate $t$ or of dimension $p^{p^{2n}-2}$ with specializing $t$ into a scalar in $\mathcal{K}$. \end{remark}
+We can consider the modular reduction process for the quantizations of $U(\mathbf{H}^+)[[t]]$ arising from certain products of pairwise different and mutually commutative basic Drinfel'd twists.
+We will then obtain many new families of noncommutative and noncocommutative Hopf algebras of dimension $p^{p^{2n}-1}$ with indeterminate $t$ or of dimension $p^{p^{2n}-2}$ by specializing $t$ to an element in $\mathcal{K}$.